Savaiʻi: Society and culture

-Faa Samoa, the unique traditional culture and way of life in Samoan society, remains strong in Savaii, where there are fewer signs of modern life and less development than on the island of Upolu, where the capital, Apia, is located.
+Faʻa Sāmoa, the unique traditional culture and way of life in Samoan society, remains strong in Savaiʻi, where there are fewer signs of modern life and less development than on the island of Upolu, where the capital, Apia, is located.

 Samoan society is communal and based on extended family relationships and socio-cultural obligations, so that kinship and genealogies are important.
-These faa Samoa values are also associated with concepts of love (alofa), service (tautua) to family and community, respect (faaaloalo) and discipline (usitai).
+These faʻa Sāmoa values are also associated with concepts of love (alofa), service (tautua) to family and community, respect (faʻaaloalo) and discipline (usitaʻi).
 Most families are made up of a number of different households situated close to each other.

-Like the rest of Samoa, Savaii is made up of villages with most of the land collectively owned by families or ʻaiga.
-Most people on Savaii, 93% of the island population, live on customary land.
+Like the rest of Samoa, Savaiʻi is made up of villages with most of the land collectively owned by families or ʻaiga.
+Most people on Savaiʻi, 93% of the island population, live on customary land.
 The heads of the family are called matai, the holders of family names and titles.
 An extended family can have a number of chiefs with different chief titles.
 Men and women in Samoa have equal rights to chief titles which are bestowed by consensus of the extended family.
 Traditionally, male and female roles are defined by labours and tasks, chiefly status and age.
 Women play an important role contributing to family decisions as well as village governance.
 Elders are revered and respected.
 Social relationships are dictated by cultural etiquettes of politeness and common greetings.

 The Samoan language has a 'polite' and formal variant used in Samoan oratory and ceremony as well as in communication with elders, guests, people of rank and strangers.
 In all villages, the majority of people are largely sustained by plantation work and fishing with financial assistance from relatives working in Apia or overseas.

 Most people live in coastal villages although there are some settlements inland such as the villages of Aopo, Patamea and Sili.

-Behind the villages are cultivated plantations with crops of taro, cocoa koko, coconuts popo, yams palai, ʻava, fruit and vegetables as well other native plants such as pandanus for weaving ie toga fine mats and bark for tapa cloth.
+Behind the villages are cultivated plantations with crops of taro, cocoa koko, coconuts popo, yams palai, ʻava, fruit and vegetables as well other native plants such as pandanus for weaving ʻie tōga fine mats and bark for tapa cloth.

 There is a church in every village, mostly Christian denominations.
 Sunday is sacred and a day of rest as 98% of Samoans identify themselves as religious.
 White Sunday is one of the most important days of the year in Samoa when children are treated with special attention by their families and community.